deejff/DataGridBundle/README.md

-##This is wrapper for KnpPaginator helps you create complete data grid with filters.
+##This wrapper for KnpPaginator helps you create complete data grid with filters.

 ######This bundle uses symfony form component to create filters.